Welcome to CoderDojo Nelson

 CoderDojo is FREE but registration is required as there are limited spaces available.
 Registration is by term.
 New people are still welcome to join after the term starts if we still have spaces available.
 You can email us at firstname.lastname@example.org and we’ll let you know if spaces are available or put you on our mailing list to be notified when registration opens for the following term.

-Registration for term 4 2020 now open
+Registration for term 4 2020 is CLOSED

 We require a signed consent form for each child attending CoderDojo.